 Since we started out in 2011, we’ve worked with Google, Airbus and AVG, delivered powerful social projects such as Worldreader and built apps for over 100 million users.
 It’s been an amazing ride.

 But none of our projects is quite like NIFTI.
-Or, to give it it’s full name, Non-Intrusive Flight Test Instrument.
+Or, to give its full name, Non-Intrusive Flight Test Instrument.
 The name might be dull; the mission is anything but.

 NIFTI transmits key flight data from aircraft travelling at up to 3,000 kilometres an hour.
 Initially developed for military fighter jets in tandem with the Royal Australian Air Force, it measures variables such as g-force and airspeed, allowing engineers to identify problems such as excessive oscillation or airframe pressure.